Ningyo: Prince Shōtoku

-Crown Prince Shōtoku at age 48 was allegedly was presented with a ningyo from Settsu Province, but he abhorred the unlucky gift and ordered it to be discarded immediately.
+Crown Prince Shōtoku at age 48 was allegedly presented with a ningyo from Settsu Province, but he abhorred the unlucky gift and ordered it to be discarded immediately.
 This account occurs in a picture scroll called Shōtoku Taishi eden.
-There were some 40 copies of this made, of which the copy held by Hōryū-ji temple, dated to 1069 is the oldesg known pictorial depiction of the Japanese ningyo.
+There were some 40 copies of this made, of which the copy held by Hōryū-ji temple, dated to 1069 is the oldest known pictorial depiction of the Japanese ningyo.

 While Shoki never used the term ningyo explicitly, Prince Shōtoku had been involved in the Gamō River incident and knew to use the term, according to the prince's abridged history or Denryaku.
 Shōtoku also knew the ningyo to bring forth disaster according to the Denryaku, and an annotation provides that it was customary for fishermen at the time to release a ningyo if ever caught in the net.
 When the prince was alarmed by the ill omen of a ningyo appearing in Ōmi Province, he had a statue of the Kannon goddess placed in the vicinity, according to document preserved at Ganjō-ji temple.